Alejandro González Iñárritu: Career

-Early career
+1984–1999: Early career

 Iñárritu began his career in 1984 as a radio host at the Mexican radio station WFM, the country's most popular rock music station, where he "pieced together playlists into a loose narrative arc".
 He worked with and interviewed artists like Robert Plant, David Gilmour, Elton John, Bob Geldof and Carlos Santana.
 He also wrote and broadcast small audio stories and storytelling promos.
 He later became the youngest producer for Televisa, the largest mass media company in Latin America.
 From 1987 to 1989, he composed music for six Mexican feature films.
 During this time, Iñárritu became acquainted with Mexican writer Guillermo Arriaga, beginning their screenwriting collaborations.
 Iñárritu has stated that he believes music has had a bigger influence on him as an artist than film itself.

-In the early 1990s, Iñárritu created Z Films, a production company, with Raul Olvera in Mexico.
+In the early 1990s, Iñárritu created Z Films, a production company, with Raúl Olvera in Mexico.
 Under Z Films, he started writing, producing and directing short films and advertisements.
 Making the final transition into TV and film directing, he studied under well-known theater director Ludwik Margules, as well as Judith Weston in Los Angeles.
 In 1995, Iñárritu wrote and directed his first TV pilot for Z Films, called Detrás del dinero, or Behind the Money, starring Miguel Bosé.